macorlett/macorlett.github.io/README.md

 - [ ] Design and build a template page for case studies
 - [ ] write and build first case study
 - [x] Design custom social icons
-- [ ] Add social icons to navigation bar
+- [x] Add social icons to navigation bar
-- [ ] Add logo icon to navigation bar
-- [ ] Make pages more mobile friendly
+- [x] Make pages more mobile friendly
 - [ ] Create and upload a favicon
 - [ ] Optimize the html, css and javescript
 - [x] add navigation bar